Analytical Solutions of Open String Field Theory: Marginal deformations

 \subsection{Singular marginal deformations}

 The method of~\cite{Kiermaier:2007ba,Schnabl:2007az} is not easily generalized to the case of a singular OPE\footnote{Some ideas regarding the origin of the singularities and the way they should be dealt with appeared in~\cite{Lee:2007ns}.}.
-A different method for constructing a formal pure-gauge field for this case was developed in~\cite{Fuchs:2007yy}.
+A different method for constructing a formal pure-gauge solution for this case was developed in~\cite{Fuchs:2007yy}.
 There, a specific marginal deformation, namely

 for some $\mu$, which we leave implicit henceforth, was addressed.
+The factor of $i$ is needed to ensure the reality of the solution.
 This deformation describes a Wilson loop, for the case of a compact $X$.
 If $X$ is not compact, this deformation describes a gauge transformation.
 While the method used is especially simple for the $\partial X$ case, it can also be generalized.
-One root towards this generalization was sketched in~\cite{Fuchs:2007yy}, while another (equivalent) one was developed in~\cite{Kiermaier:2007vu}.
-We continue now with the $\partial X$ deformation and return to the generalization later.
+One root towards this generalization was sketched in~\cite{Fuchs:2007yy}, while another one was developed in~\cite{Kiermaier:2007vu}.
+We believe that these two methods are essentially equivalent.
+For now let us continue with the $\partial X$ deformation.
+We return to comment on possible generalizations later on.